Elaine Alquist

-Elaine Kontominas Alquist (born August 21, 1944, in Chicago, Illinois) is a former Democratic state senator from California's 13th Senate District.
+Elaine Kontominas Alquist (August 21, 1944 – July 9, 2024) was a Democratic state senator from California's 13th Senate District.
 Prior to serving in the Senate, she served in the California State Assembly for six years.

-The 13th Senate District (SD 13) is the heart of Silicon Valley in Santa Clara County and includes the cities of San Jose, Santa Clara, Sunnyvale, Mountain View and Gilroy.
+The 13th Senate District (2001 Redistricting) was centered in Santa Clara County and included the cities of San Jose, Santa Clara, Sunnyvale, Mountain View and Gilroy.

-She was in office from December 2004 to November 2012.
+Alquist served in the State Senate from December 2004 to November 2012.
 She succeeded John Vasconcellos, who himself succeeded Alquist's husband, the late Al Alquist, who represented the district for 30 years.

+She died on July 9, 2024, aged 79.

 Early life and education

 Alquist graduated with a Bachelor of Arts degree from MacMurray College in 1966 and a Master of Arts degree from Washington University in St. Louis in 1967.
 Her professional career began as an algebra and trigonometry teacher and a counselor in the public schools.
 In 1981, she served as PTA president and then beginning in 1983 served eight years as a member and then president of the board of education of the Cupertino Union School District.